marksikaundi/Software-Engineering/S1/Advanced Chemistry(ICE0113)/ChemicalBonding/README.md

 - Online simulations and visualization tools
 - Periodic table with electronegativity values

-## Learning Objectives
+## Learning Objectives After Study case

-After studying these materials, you should be able to:
+Once you have studied these materials, you should be able to:

 1. Identify and explain the different types of chemical bonds
 2. Draw Lewis structures for molecules and ions